 The wireless communications plan recommended in Planning Report No. 51 consists of two levels of wireless networks - a wireless backhaul network plan and a community-level wireless access network plan.
 The plan sets forth an approach to implement both the regional wireless backhaul network and community level wireless network plans.
 The proposed plan implementation process is intended to influence, rather than replace, existing competitive private sector, market-driven planning in order to promote the public interest within the Region.
-The Towns of Addison and Wayne are both working with SEWRPC to develop and implement a community level wireless access network plan.
+The Towns of Addison and Wayne worked with SEWRPC to develop community-level wireless access networks.